Azure/azure-osconfig/src/adapters/mc/README.md

 New-GuestConfigurationPolicy `
-    -ContentUri `<insert here the SAS token URL>' ` -DisplayName 'Ensure that the configured OSConfig policy is applied on the Linux device.' ` -Description 'Ensure that the configured OSConfig policy is applied on the Linux device.' ` -Path .\policies\ `
+    -ContentUri `<insert here the SAS token URL>' ` -DisplayName 'Ensure that the configured OSConfig policy is applied on the Linux device' ` -Description 'Ensure that the configured OSConfig policy is applied on the Linux device' ` -Path .\policies\ `
     -Platform Linux `
     -Verbose -PolicyId '<GUID for this policy>' -PolicyVersion 1.0.0.0 -Parameter $PolicyParameterInfo -Mode ApplyAndAutoCorrect